LoyolaChicagoBooks/scalaworkshop/source/cs1.rst

 - Concise script-ability of languages like Python and Ruby
 - Static type checking in the small makes it (generally) easy to fix compilation errors

-Emerging *worksheet* model makes it possible to give students many examples that just work and can be adapted to solve new problems.
+The emerging *worksheet* model makes it possible to give students many examples that just work and can be adapted to solve new problems.

 Getting Started
 -------------------